emarsden/dash-mpd-cli/README.md

 - Linux on AMD64 (x86-64) and Aarch64 architectures

-- MacOS on AMD64 and Aarch64 architectures
+- MacOS on AMD64 and Aarch64 (“Apple Silicon”) architectures

 - Microsoft Windows 10 and Windows 11 on AMD64

-- Android 12 on Aarch64 via [termux](https://termux.dev/) (you'll need to install the rust, binutils and ffmpeg packages, and optionally the mkvtoolnix, vlc and gpac packages).
-You'll need to disable the `cookies` feature by building with `--no-default-features`.
+- Android 12 on Aarch64 via [termux](https://termux.dev/) (you’ll need to install the rust, binutils and ffmpeg packages, and optionally the mkvtoolnix, vlc and gpac packages).
+You’ll need to disable the `cookies` feature by building with `--no-default-features`.

 - FreeBSD/AMD64 and OpenBSD/AMD64.
-You'll need to disable the `cookies` feature.
+You’ll need to disable the `cookies` feature.
 Some of the external applications we depend on (e.g. mp4decrypt, Shaka packager) are poorly supported on OpenBSD.